 - Bear National Park Service (NPS) accession and catalog numbers (in accordance with 36 CFR section 2.5).

-- Contact the Science Information and Communications Manager to obtain an accession number for the specimens that you intend to collect and will not be destroyed during analysis.
+- An accession number will be assigned to your study and will be on your research permit.
 The accession number allows us to link all of the materials submitted with a study.
 Please note: No specimens may be collected until an accession number has been issued.

 - Because researchers are responsible for initial care, preparation, cataloging, and labeling of specimens, all research projects generating museum collection specimens should have funding to address curation responsibilities.
-Please contact the Chief of Resource Management to discuss potential costs associated with meeting the researcher's initial curation responsibilities.
-For more information on the appropriate supplies and techniques for preservation and storage, please see Required Curation Materials and Supplies.
+Please contact the Museum Curator to discuss potential costs associated with meeting the researcher's initial curation responsibilities.
+For more information on the appropriate supplies and techniques for preservation and storage, please see Required Curation Materials and Supplies (below).

 During collecting, it is essential to gather all of the information required to catalog specimens.
 Please review the fields in the Cataloging Spreadsheet prior to collecting specimens, so that you can ensure that you record all of the necessary information.

 - Contact the Science Information and Communications Manager within 90 days of collecting to obtain catalog numbers for specimens that will be retained.
-Specimens should be cataloged in the year they were collected, so for multi-year projects, we ask that you contact the Museum Technician to catalog your specimens each year.
-When you contact the Museum Technician, please have the following information ready: your permit number, accession number, dates collecting began and ended, number of specimens collected (estimates are acceptable for large collections until an accurate count is completed).
+All specimens from a study will be cataloged together with the same accession number even if the study takes place over several years.
+When your study is complete, contact the Museum Curator and make sure you have the following information: your permit number, accession number, dates collecting began and ended, number of specimens collected (estimates are acceptable for large collections until an accurate count is completed).

 - Enter specimen information into our Cataloging Spreadsheet, which will help us catalog the specimens in the NPS's Interior Collection Management System (ICMS).
 Please follow the Cataloging Instructions for entering information in the spreadsheet.